 We are also interested in the effect of cheese intake on health, and particularly on heart health.
 Sometimes people with cholesterol concerns are advised to avoid cheese in their diet.
 However, the most recent research – from scientists across Europe, America and Australia – actually shows that the saturated fat in cheese does not have the effects we once thought on LDL-cholesterol levels.
 This appears to be due to the other compounds, such as calcium and minerals present in cheese, and how they are packaged with the fat in the cheese ‘matrix’.

-In fact, cheese has many heart-healthy compounds, and we are investigating this further in FHI, in the FHI Cheese Study.
+In fact, cheese has many heart-healthy compounds and we are investigating this further in FHI.
+This short video explains the work ongoing in the Healthy Cheese programme of FHI.